 Specialty Training and Advanced Research

-In general, the STAR Program begins with approximately 12-24 months of clinical training, followed by research training in one of four research career tracks:
+The STAR Program at UCLA offers physician-scientists both the required months of clinical training, combined with research training in one of the four following tracks:

-- Health Services/Outcomes: This pathway leads to a PhD degree from the School of Public Health or the Pardee Rand Graduate School.
+- Health Services/Outcomes: In this STAR pathway, clinical fellows or subspeciality residents pursue PhD graduate work with faculty in the UCLA Fielding School of Public Health or the Pardee RAND Graduate School.

-- Postdoctoral Research Training: A 2-3 year post-doctoral program is offered for those who entered STAR with the combined MD/PhD degrees.
+- Postdoctoral Research Training: A 2-3 year post-doctoral STAR pathway is offered for subspeciality residents or fellows who already have a PhD.